octanove/shiba/TRAINING.md

 # Training Steps
 This file provides a high-level overview of the steps we took to train the model and measure its performance.
-It is mostly designed to help anyone make the training reproducible.
+It is mostly designed to help make the training reproducible.

 ## Pretraining Data
 First, you will need a working install of Mecab (this is used to split sentences), along with [NEologd](https://github.com/neologd/mecab-ipadic-neologd) dictionary.
 The [install_mecab.sh](training/data/install_mecab.sh) script may be helpful here, but ultimately the installation method depends on your environment.
-After that, the data can be downloaded and preprocessed with the following commands
+After that, the data can be downloaded and preprocessed with the following commands:

 ```shell
 wget https://dumps.wikimedia.org/other/cirrussearch/current/jawiki-20210510-cirrussearch-content.json.gz